- Host and Executive Producer of "Laughs" on Fox Networks

 Author, columnist, and comedian Steve Hofstetter is often called the hardest working man in show-business.
 With all due respect to the late James Brown.

 Hofstetter's national TV debut came on ESPN's Quite Frankly, where Stephen A. Smith yelled at him for three minutes.
 Hofstetter has also appeared on CBS' "Late Late Show With Craig Ferguson," Showtime's "White Boyz in the Hood," VH1's "Countdown," Sundance's "On the Road in America," and ABC's "Barbara Walter's Special," where he thankfully did not cry.
-Having appeared on networks from Boston to Miami to Denver, his local television appearances are too numerous to count, especially if you're using your fingers.
+He is the host and executive producer of "Laughs" on Fox networks, where he only cries occasionally.

 One of the top booked acts on the college circuit, the original writer for collegehumor.com has also released five albums and three books.
 Hofstetter has written humor columns for the New York Times, SportsIllustrated.com, and NHL.com, where he publicly admitted to being a Ranger fan.